 Methodologies:Agile / SCRUM, Waterfall, SDLC

-Experience: Keep Work Experience/Job History to no more than half a page each including dates of employment, company name, most recent title, functional description of your role and 3-6 bullets highlighting your main day to day duties, responsibilities and accomplishments.
-I personally prefer to see as a last bullet for each employer, a Technical Environment Summary of the technologies and/or tools used i.e., MS Windows 7, MS SQL Server, .NET, C#, SSIS, SSRS.
-Don’t leave gaps in employment un-explained, you can add a narrative within the resume or include in a cover letter.
+Experience: Keep Work Experience/Job History to no more than half a page each including dates of employment, company name, most recent title, a functional description of your role and 3-6 bullets highlighting your primary day to day duties, responsibilities and accomplishments.
+I prefer to see as the last bullet for each employer, a Technical Environment Summary of the technologies and tools used, i.e., MS Windows 7, MS SQL Server, .NET, C#, SSIS, SSRS.
+Don’t leave gaps in employment un-explained; you can add a narrative within the resume or include in a cover letter.

 Company A 2015 – Present